 Many caregivers feel guilty about taking some days off and leave the care obligations behind.
 Hence, many don’t even realize that they’re one step away from caregiver burnout.
 The moment they know they’re suffering from it is when their health is spiraling downward.
 They’ve become depressed and tired to the point that they no longer see the purpose behind becoming a caregiver.

 Caregiver burnout harms both the carer’s health and the person they cared for.
 It’s crucial that caregivers block some days off to recharge and look after their own welfare.
 If this isn’t possible, then placing a loved one in memory care is the best option.
+Read more to learn about when is it time for a memory care facility & how do you know when it's time for memory care?

 The Goal of Memory Care